Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Related Work

 \section{Related Work}

 We discuss most closely related work in this section and refer to \cref{appendix:extended_related_work} for an extended discussion.

-There has been recent interest in using flow maps and distilled diffusion models for reward alignment. \citet{eyring2024reno} leverage a one-step model to optimize the initial noise sample $x_0$ with gradient descent methods \citep{ben2024d,wang2025sourceguidedflowmatching}. \citet{sabour2025align} use flow maps to obtain efficient one-step look-aheads and replace the denoiser approximation (see \cref{eq:denoiser_approximation}) with a flow map approximation that can be corrected for via importance sampling.
-The LATINO sampler \citep{spagnoletti2025latino} iteratively noises a samples $z$ and then denoises them with a one-step sampler.
+There has been recent interest in using flow maps and distilled diffusion models for reward alignment. \citet{eyring2024reno} leverage a one-step model to optimize the initial noise sample $x_0$ with gradient descent methods \citep{ben2024d,wang2025sourceguidedflowmatching}. \citet{sabour2025test} use flow maps to obtain efficient one-step look-aheads and replace the denoiser approximation (see \cref{eq:denoiser_approximation}) with a flow map approximation that can be corrected for via importance sampling.
 Our focus here is on estimating the value function, an arguably harder estimation task.
+Concurrently to our work, \citet{potaptchik2026meta} also study stochastic flow maps to sample from the posterior distribution $p_{1|t}$ for reward alignment, i.e. here called \emph{Posterior Diamond Maps}.
+We additionally propose \emph{Weighted Diamond Maps} (see \cref{sec:weighted_diamond_maps}) reusing existing flow maps and Diamond DDPM sampling.

-Several recent works have explored learning approximations of the posterior $p_{1|t}$ beyond just learning the mean via the denoiser \citep{de2025distributional, elata2024nested, chen2025gaussianmixtureflowmatching}.
-For example, \citet{de2025distributional} explore learning the posterior posterior $p_{1|t}$ via scoring rules allowing it to sample discrete-time transitions.
-Gaussian mixture flow matching \citep{chen2025gaussianmixtureflowmatching} approximates the posterior $p_{1|t}$ via Gaussian mixtures.
+Other works have explored learning approximations of the posterior $p_{1|t}$ beyond just learning the mean via the denoiser \citep{elata2024nested,de2025distributional,chen2025gaussianmixtureflowmatching}.
 We note that our method is not approximate but exact.

 Many recent works have explored training methods of flow maps and consistency models \citep{boffi2024flow, geng2025mean, song2023consistency,song2023improved}.
 While training methods may differ, all of these approaches rely on distillation of the same ODE trajectory of the marginal vector field, also called probability flow ODE in the diffusion literature.
-Here, we are the first to show how one can construct a stochastic flow map, i.e. one that it not fully determined by the current state $x_t$.
+Here, we show how one can construct a \emph{stochastic} flow map, i.e. one that it not fully determined by the current state $x_t$.